TapTrack/TappyBLE/README.md

 ```

 ## Documentation
-Please see the documentation in the wiki for documentation of working with the SDK.
+Please see the documentation in the wiki